Audio Working Group Charter

-Teleconferences: topic-specific calls may be held
+Teleconferences: 1-hour calls will be held weekly

 The scope of this working group includes: